Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

  `$ python SS_crawler.py -o -q your+favorite search+keywords -N 3 `

 options:
-`-o`: one-shot option
+`-o`: One-shot option
 `-q`: Search query words concatenated with + sign.
-Queries must be separated with space.
+Multiple queries must be separated with space.
 `-N`: Number of posted papers per search query

 ### (ii) Periodic execution
-Simply omit the `-o` option to run periedically at the specified date and time.
+Omit the `-o` option to run periodically at the specified date and time.
 The best practice is to run the script on a network-connected server such as RaspberryPi (see 4.
 Recommended Usage for details).

  `$ python SS_crawler.py -q your+favorite search+keywords -N 3 `

-To modify the date and time, change the variable `day_off` and `posting_hour` at the header of the `SS_crawler.py`.
+To modify the date and time of post, change the variable `day_off` and `posting_hour` at the header of the `SS_crawler.py`.
 See 3.
 Details for more advanced options.

 # 2. Background and Motivation
-Semantic Scholar [1] is a machine-learning assisted publication search engine.
-The advantages of using the Semantic Scholar include but not limited to:
+Semantic Scholar [1] is a machine-learning-assisted publication search engine.
+The advantages of using the Semantic Scholar include but are not limited to:
 - Search across journal/conference papers in addition to preprint servers (e.g., arXiv, bioRxiv, and PsyArXiv).
-- Each paper comes with a list of articles that are highly influenced (thus, highly related) by the paper.
+- Each paper comes with a list of highly influenced articles (thus, highly related) by the paper.
-- Recent-updated Semantic Scholar API [2] provides an easy access to the search engine with a customized code.
+- Recent-updated Semantic Scholar API [2] provides easy access to the search engine with a customized code.

 Utilizing these features, we can automatize the daily literature survey to find papers that are highly relevant to your work.
 I hope your research will benefit from the `SS_cralwer.py`.